Could I Have This Kiss Forever

 "Could I Have This Kiss Forever" is a mid-tempo duet performed by American singer Whitney Houston and Spanish singer Enrique Iglesias.
 It was written by Diane Warren and produced by David Foster, Mark Taylor and Brian Rawling.
 The song first appeared on Iglesias's debut English-language album Enrique (1999) as a slow Latin-styled ballad.
-It was also included on Houston's first compilation album, Whitney: The Greatest Hits (2000).
-It achieved chart success in many countries, including Croatia, Switzerland and the Netherlands, where it reached number one.
-It also topped the European Singles chart and was a top ten US hit on the adult contemporary charts.
+A re-recorded and remixed version of the song was later included on Houston's first compilation album, Whitney: The Greatest Hits (2000) and served as its lead single.